Friends' Central School

 Center for Innovation & Design

-Friends’ Central School developed the Center for Innovation & Design out of a fast-growing interest among its students in digital and hands-on fabrication & design.
-The school aimed to expand its STEAM-based learning and exploration by creating a dedicated space on-campus that would enhance access to tools, classes, and mentoring across its middle and high school grade levels.
-The space provides a hub for students to cultivate their curiosity and skill development, especially as upper education dovetails with career goals and opportunities.
+Friends’ Central School developed the Audrie Gardham Ulmer ‘37 Center for Innovation & Design (CID) to expand students’ access to hands-on learning.
+The school enhanced STEAM-based learning and exploration by creating this dedicated space providing access to tools, classes, and mentoring across its middle and high school grade levels.
+The CID provides a hub for students to cultivate their curiosity and skill development, and allows the integration of hands-on learning projects into the curriculum of a wide range of existing classes.

 Photos by Kendon Photography